A

 Simple interest

-In contrast to compound interest, simple interest is interest is paid on the original deposit only.
+In contrast to compound interest, simple interest is interest paid on the original deposit only.

 Standing order